scikit-learn/blog/_posts/2020-01-07-funding-software.md

 Instead of the current approach of funding new projects, I would recommend funding existing open source software, ideally software that is widely used, underfunded and already using peer-production as its organizational principle.

-Read the full post on Andrea's blog:
+Read the full post on Andreas' blog:
 <span style="background-color: #CAE9F5;">  [Andreas Mueller's post: Don't fund software that doesn't exist](https://peekaboo-vision.blogspot.com/2020/01/dont-fund-software-that-doesnt-exist.html) </span>